 One day in the 1800s, a diplomat gave the 2nd Earl Grey black tea with an infusion of bergamot oil.
 And so marked the beginning of the Earl Grey tea family.

 The prominent panoply of Earl Greys knows no bounds.
 It seems that every week a tea retailer introduces a new variety into the already bountiful fray.
-Indeed, The Tea Centre alone stocks seven Earl Greys!
+Indeed, The Tea Centre alone stocks eight Earl Greys!

 To help you find the silver lining amongst all the (Earl) Grey, our company’s here to breakdown the differences between each variety and highlight the best of each blend!
 But first, a little history lesson is key…